2047freehk/freehktikz/README.md

 All options can be combined freely.

-The tikzpeople package is licensed under the LATEX Project Public License.
+The freehk package is licensed under the LATEX Project Public License.

 – 2047freehk  Dec 2019

 ![image](protestor.PNG)

+## Installation

+To install the package, just download the _freehke.sty_ file and all the shape files, i.e. _freehk.shape.shapename.sty_, somewhere _LaTeX_ can find them.

+Option 1: Put them in your local _texmf_tree at _\textasciitilde/texmf/tex/latex/freehk/_.

+Option 2:	Put them into the folder where your main _.tex_ file resides.